 General Chemistry Proficiency Exam Info

-The exam is designed to test proficiency in the major topics covered in the University of Illinois general chemistry curriculum.
-If a student performs well on the exam, then 3 hours of Chem 102 credit can be earned.
-If a student performs very well on the exam, then the student can take another, shorter exam concentrating on thermodynamics and kinetics for an opportunity to earn an additional 3 hours of Chem 104 credit (6 hours total).
-Both the general proficiency exam and the additional shorter exam on thermodynamics and kinetics are given during the scheduled 3 hour time period.
-If students feel that they have done very well on the longer exam (over 70% of the questions correct), they are encouraged to take the shorter exam, but are not required to do so.
+The Chem 102 exam is designed to test proficiency in the major topics covered in the University of Illinois general chemistry curriculum and provides 3 hours of credit equivalent to Chem 102.
+A student may then take the Chem 104 (shorter) exam concentrating on thermodynamics and kinetics for an opportunity to earn 3 hours of credit equivalent to Chem 104 (6 hours total).
+Both the Chem 102 exam and the Chem 104 (shorter) exam are given during the scheduled 3 hour time period.

 No proficiency credit is granted for general chemistry lab courses.